17vali/hello-world-hackathon/README.md

 # hello-world-hackathon
-A Discord bot coded in Node.js using the Discord.js Library and the Marvel Comics API.
+A Discord bot coded in Node.js using the Discord.js Library and Marvel Comics API.

-This project is in the early phase and I plan to further add more commands.
+This project is in early phase and I plan to further add more commands.

 Features-